Material Issue 6Create an ethical society through dialogue and collaboration with customers

 Seven-Eleven Foundation

 Seven-Eleven Foundation was established in 1993 for 7-Eleven stores and Seven-Eleven Japan to work together as one on environmentally-themed social contribution activities.
 Using money collected from in-store donation boxes and donations by Seven-Eleven Japan, the foundation engages in projects related to environmental citizenship activity support, nature conservation, public engagement, and disaster reconstruction assistance.
-In the fiscal year 2021, in-store donations totaled \436,809,753 and \138,350,724 were used to make grants to 272 environmental citizenship projects (including ongoing projects), which supports environmental activities led by local citizens.

-Seven-Eleven Foundation, in cooperation with various organizations, and based on the theme of restoring a rich natural environment, has continued its Seven Forest Creation activities to protect the natural cycle of forests, riparian forests, and ocean, as well as to increase CO2 absorption and oxygen production.
+Seven-Eleven Foundation, in cooperation with various organizations, and based on the theme of restoring a rich natural environment, has continued its Seven Forest Creation activities to protect the natural cycle of forests, satoyama woodlands, rivers, and ocean, as well as to increase CO2 absorption and oxygen production.
 For our Mountain Forest Creation initiative, we carry out nurturing activities from tree planting to weeding and thinning, which leads to the conservation and restoration of abundant forests.
 Furthermore, as for Seven Forest Creation in the Sea project, the foundation is working to increase the amount of eelgrass, which purifies seawater quality and helps preserve biodiversity by absorbing CO2 in the sea and accumulating carbon.
-Seven-Eleven Foundation has concluded agreements with governments/municipals and NPO corporations, and is working with 7-Eleven franchised stores and citizens towards the goal of creating our natural environment where rich biodiversity can co-exist with the local people.
+Seven-Eleven Foundation has concluded agreements with local governments/municipalities and NPO corporations, and is working with 7-Eleven franchised stores, headquarters staff, and citizens towards the goal of creating our natural environment where rich biodiversity can co-exist with the local people.
+In March 2021, Seven-Eleven Foundation concluded the "Cooperation Agreement on Environmental Conservation and Collaborative Efforts" with the Ministry of the Environment, and the Environmental Partnership Council (EPC), which is an organization entrusted with the Global Environmental Outreach Centre (GEOC).
+In April 2023, we signed the “Cooperation Agreement on Environmental Conservation and Collaborative Efforts in National Parks,” with the aim of joint action and cooperation on environmental conservation activities in national parks alongside the Ministry of the Environment's Nature Conservation Bureau and organizations engaged in local community activities.

 The foundation also operates the Kuju Furusato Nature School and Takao Forest Nature School under the foundation’s basic philosophy of "learning from nature on the coexistence and co-prosperity of people and nature, the natural environment and local communities.”
 Both schools collaborate with government agencies, companies, and educational institutions through activities to protect and preserve the natural environment.
-The schools also contribute to human resource development by providing learning experiences such as the importance of biodiversity, local nature, history, the culture of the region, and pass them on to future generations.
+The schools also contribute to human resource development by providing learning experiences such as those on the importance of biodiversity, local nature, history, the culture of the region, and pass them on to future generations.
 Not only educational activities but the schools also engage with research activities.
-The Kuju Furusato Nature School has been registered as a monitoring site to the "Monitoring Site 1000" project operated by the Biodiversity Center of the Ministry of the Environment and has been monitoring flora and fauna since 2007.
+The Kuju Furusato Nature School has been registered as a monitoring site to the "Monitoring Site 1000" project operated by the Biodiversity Center of the Ministry of the Environment and has been monitoring flora and fauna since 2008.
 The Takao Forest Nature School has also been registered since 2018.
 Kuju Furusato Nature School's "Decade of Rice Paddy Biodiversity Enhancement Project" is registered as an authorized collaborative project of the United Nations Decade of Biodiversity Japan Committee (UNDB-J).

 Operation of learning facilities for the protection and preservation of the natural environment